Cybin (CLXPF) vs. The Competition Head to Head Analysis

-Cybin (OTCMKTS: CLXPF – Get Rating) is one of 684 public companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
-We will compare Cybin to similar companies based on the strength of its earnings, analyst recommendations, institutional ownership, profitability, dividends, risk and valuation.
+Cybin (OTCMKTS: CLXPF – Get Rating) is one of 680 public companies in the “Holding & other investment offices” industry, but how does it compare to its peers?
+We will compare Cybin to similar businesses based on the strength of its analyst recommendations, earnings, institutional ownership, profitability, risk, valuation and dividends.

-This table compares Cybin and its competitors’ net margins, return on equity and return on assets.

-This table compares Cybin and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Cybin and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue